The next Velocity Fund

 3. Pitch Competition

-If you have a successful interview, you will be asked to participate in a pitch competition in front of angel investors and early-stage VCs.
-You will be given three minutes to pitch your business to independent judges, based on the high-level pitch provided in Stage 2.
+If you have a successful interview, you will be asked to participate in a pitch competition with startup executives, angel investors, or early-stage VCs as independent judges.
+You will have three minutes to pitch your business to these independent judges.

 Pitch competition application & interview tips